top of page

 Glenlyon Norfolk School (GNS) is a historic independent school in Victoria, British Columbia, with a tradition of educational excellence and student achievement.
 As we prepare for the future and the next generation of learners, we humbly acknowledge and respect the Straits Salish Peoples on whose traditional territory we gather.
 Specifically, we recognize the Lekwungen peoples known today as the Songhees Nation and the Esquimalt Nation whose historical relationships with the land existed long before the school and neighbourhood were established, and continue to this day.

-Recognizing the importance of being a positive and active member of the Gonzales neighbourhood, we are committed to engaging and collaborating with students, faculty, staff, parents, neighbours and the broader community.
-Through open communication and community feedback, we will work together to ensure that GNS is a positive driver for the greater community around us.
-Our goal is to create a healthy, vibrant, well-loved, and enduring campus that drives connection and enriches life in Victoria.
+We recognize that being a positive and active member of the Gonzales neighbourhood means listening to and engaging with the people who share this space.
+Our neighbourhood thrives when we create opportunities to connect and communicate.
+From the start of the Pemberton Woods Campus Renewal, this has been our promise.
+We pledge to continue engaging and collaborating with students, faculty, staff, parents, neighbours and the broader community through each phase of the renewal.
+Our goal is to create a healthy, vibrant, well-loved and enduring campus that drives connection and enriches life in Victoria.

 This Project Charter is a "living document" that will be regularly reviewed to ensure that we exceed the expectations of the community throughout this process.